iwan-rg/ArabicSurvey/README.md

 # Arabic Survey Papers Repository (ASPR)
-In this repository, we list survey papers on Arabic Natural Language Processing (NLP).
-We show the list of the papers with URLs.
+In this repository, we list survey, reviewes and systematic review papers on Arabic Natural Language Processing (NLP).
+We complied a list of 50 papers between 2022 and 1990), we show the list of the papers with URLs.

 ## Quesion Answering
  - Arabic question answering system: a survey ([Link](https://link.springer.com/article/10.1007/s10462-021-10031-1)).